wandersoncferreira/mamulengo/README.md

-`Mamulengo` here has the same objectives, we want you to be amazed by `datalog` query engines and all the bells and whistle of immutable databases, but behind the scenes we have so hard work to make this possible with no overhead introduced to the audience.
+`Mamulengo` here has the same objectives, we want you to be amazed by `datalog` query engines and all the bells and whistle of immutable databases, but behind the scenes we manage the hard work to make this possible with no overhead introduced to the audience.